Power Measurement with the Analog Discovery Pro (ADP3450/ADP3250)

 Because oscilloscopes only measure voltage, some work needs to be done in order to measure power.
 The Scope's Math channels can be used to perform calculations which then are plotted alongside each channel's measurements.
 To calculate the total power of the RC circuit, the voltage across the sensing resistor (Channel 1) is subtracted from the voltage across the entire circuit (Channel 2), and the result is multiplied by the current passing through the circuit.
 The current is found by dividing the voltage across the sensing resistor by its resistance, and that result is multiplied against the voltage across the RC components.

-Note the resistance of the sensing resistor as Rs.
-Then, click “Add Channel” and select Custom.
-In the new window, enter “(C2-C1)*C1/Rs” in the script entry, set the units to “W”, and click “OK”.
+To add a math channel, click “Add Channel” dropdown menu above the oscilloscope channels and select “Custom” under the Math menu.
+In the new window, enter “(C2-C1)*C1/Rs”, where Rs is the resistance value of your current sensing resistor.
+In the script entry, set the units to “W”, and click “OK”.
 Adjust the range of the Math channel to 20 mW/div to better view the signal.
 This Math channel is plotting the total power of the circuit.